zgulde/cods/deployment_guide.md

 ## Build A War From your application

+This tool is setup to host any web application that is packaged as a `war`.
+Previously we have just been running the `main` method in our application, but Spring boot will also allow us to package our application as a `war`.

 1. Make sure your app runs locally!

+    Before making any changes or deploying your application, make sure everything is working the way you expect it to locally.

 1. Tell our application to be bundled as a war

+    We will need to make some changes to our application to allow it to be packaged as a `war`.
+These will be one-time operations, and we will still be able to run our application through the `main` method, like before.

     - Change the `<packaging>` in the `pom.xml` from `jar` to `war`